-Just a quick answer ...
-Yes, keep going with Nutriment Low Purine raw.
+This is just a quick answer.
+Yes, keep going with Nutriment Low Purine Raw.
 Raw bone is also great!
-Don't cook anything.
+Don’t cook anything.
 Egg yolk is great.
 Blended greens too.
 And PET Plus.
-And moringa.
-You can get everything from food if taken with enzymes.
-That is the point.
+And also add moringa.
+The point is that you can get everything from food if taken with enzymes.
 Give her PET Plus.
 Iron injections are inorganic and close to useless!
 I hope that helps.

 Does she also have access to water without additives?

 Darla’s drinking is good, pure organic cranberry juice in her water daily to help flush toxins and added vitamin C. She drinks close to half a litre daily.
 The Moringa that I ordered arrived today and was wondering how much and how often to give it her.
 I ordered in an organic powdered form because it was the best quality I could find.
 I plan to mix with water and syringe feed as I don’t want to associate it with food in case it puts her off eating.
 I also noticed it is quite high in potassium and also calcium, do you think this could be a problem seeing as her phosphorus binder (Ipakitine) is calcium based?
 I just don’t want to cause her calcium levels to be going off the charts.

 Other than that since she has been on the raw and PET Plus she has a lot more energy and I feel she may have even more if she wasn’t anaemic.
 I think this is getting bad now as she has dark purple bruising around her lower abdomen